Nivitus/My-Final-Year-Mini-Project/README.md

 For this project , I have create deep learning model convolutional neural network(CNN) using keras library for our project cotton disease prediction .
 First of all, why I am using CNN because CNNs are used for image classification and recognition because of its high accuracy.
 The CNN follows a hierarchical model which works on building a network, like a funnel, and finally gives out a fully-connected layer where all the neurons are connected to each other and the output is processed.

 ## Motivation
-While most of the students like me spending their precious time on PUBG, Instead I am very passionate in AI and Data Science.So I decided to spend my precious time on learning to gear up my knowledge and my life.
+I love driving cars instead bike riding, Most of the time I was looked various car stunds and top speed riding on road and youtube also, I had thought about we are humans we can see cars through our vision system but how machines and computers?
+This questions gave me the exact motivation behind this project for classifying various car brands with thier logos.
+So I decided to spend my precious time on learning to gear up my knowledge and my life.
 During this lockdown period I have learnt countless things related to Data Science, Machine Learning and AI.
-I just took baby step and start to collect lots of images of cotton crop plants from my farm.
-To collect accurate data we need expertise in that domain andit will very helpfil for every farmers a lot.
+I just took baby step and start to collect lots of images of various car brands from Google Images.
+To collect accurate data we need expertise in that domain and it will very helpfil classify original car brands.

 Then I decide which algorithm is best to solve this problem and I select as usual you know “Convolution Neural Network” (CNN).
 I create my own CNN architecture and it works well on the training and as well as testing dataset.